+The heating and cooling in your home is supplied by a heat pump exclusive to your suite.
+Maintenance will be required to this heat pump on either a quarterly or semi-annual basis.
 The Mechanical maintenance contractor hired by your strata will help to provide reminders and information to help you maintain this major component of your home.
 Please ensure that you read all material distributed to keep the unit functioning as intended.